billyhawkes/crazy-conveyer/README.md

 - [x] Play testing
 - [x] Make easier at start, improve exponentials
 - [x] Bonus marker
+- [ ] Fix prestige not refreshing tracks

 ### Balancing
 - Everything should exponential even a little (slow down in end), allows prestiging to be worth it